Insurance · July 08, 2021

 Revisiting your insurance coverage

 When you first signed up for insurance policies in your 20s or 30s, you probably didn't have as many assets or find yourself involved in as many personal liability issues as when you're older.
 That's why periodically reviewing your insurance policies as part of an overall financial health checkup is important.
-During that checkup, you might find that an umbrella policy can ensure you have enough protection for your family and your assets, so you can continue your way of life in the event of a lawsuit or other liability exposure.
+During this checkup, you might find that an umbrella policy can ensure you have enough protection for your family and your assets, so you can continue your way of life in the event of a lawsuit or other liability exposure.

 Cover the unexpected with umbrella insurance